Project number: 2019-016

 3. Based on results of phase 2, determine what additional factors affect concentration of eDNA such as depth of eDNA water sampling.

-4. Assess if eDNA of other selected species collected from samples obtained during 2 above, correspond to routinely collected catch-and-effort data in NSW.
+4. Assess if eDNA of other selected species collected from samples obtained during 2 above, correspond to routinely collected catch-and-effort data in New South Wales.

 Related research